facebookresearch/Mephisto/mephisto/data_model/README.md

 ### `TaskConfig`
 Keeps track of specific parameters that are necessary to launch a task on any crowd provider, like `title`, `description`, `tags`, `quantity`, `pay_amount`, etc. `TaskRuns` leverage the `TaskConfig` to know what they're doing.

-(TODO) this should be deprecated or merged into whatever kind of arg parsing we're going to be using.

 ## Constants
 Some Mephisto constants that are able to standardize values across multiple classes live in the data model